2015 College Football Playoff National Championship: Aftermath

 Meanwhile, the Ducks fell to 0–2 in national championship games, with their other loss to Auburn in 2010.
 They also fell to 0-9 all time against Ohio State.
 Marcus Mariota, who won the Heisman Trophy in 2014, declared for the NFL draft after the season.
 In 2015, without Mariota, the Ducks offense was depleted, as the team lost momentum going forward.
 The next season, the Ducks finished 9–4, which included a close loss to Michigan State in East Lansing (31-28).
-However, a home blowout loss to Utah (62-20) and a double overtime loss at home to Washington State (45-38) cost the Ducks a chance at going back to the national championship.
-They ended the 2015 season with a triple overtime loss to TCU in the Alamo Bowl 47-41 despite having a 31–0 lead at one point.
-The 31-point blown lead remains the largest blown lead in school history.
+However, a home blowout loss to Utah (62-20) and a double overtime loss at home to Washington State (45-38) cost the Ducks a chance at getting into the playoffs.
+They ended the 2015 season with a triple overtime loss to TCU in the Alamo Bowl 47-41 despite having a 31–0 lead at halftime.
+The 31-point blown lead remains the largest blown lead in school history and ties the largest blown lead in a college football bowl game.
 In 2016, Oregon regressed even further, finishing 4-8 and failing to reach a bowl for the first time since 2004, and Helfrich was fired.
-In 2017, under new coach Willie Taggart, the Ducks improved and qualified for the bowl season with a 7–5 record.
+In 2017, under new coach Willie Taggart, the Ducks improved and qualified for a bowl with a 7–5 record.
 Taggart leveraged the modest but short-lived rebuild into the head coaching position at Florida State University and left the Ducks before their bowl game, becoming the shortest-tenured Ducks coach since the 1940s.
 The school then promoted offensive coordinator Mario Cristobal to head coach prior to the 2017 Las Vegas Bowl, which the Ducks lost to Boise State 38–28.
 Cristobal continued to rebuild the Ducks program, culminating in a conference championship and Rose Bowl victory after the 2019 season.
 In the pandemic-shortened 2020 season, the Ducks repeated as conference champions, despite a runner up finish their division, and qualified for the 2021 Fiesta Bowl.

 Oregon's appearance as the Pac-12 representative in the 2014 playoff was followed by the Washington Huskies in 2016.
-Washington lost in the Peach Bowl to Alabama 24-7, and the Pac-12 hasn't returned to the playoffs since.
-Through the 2020 season, the Pac-12's two playoff appearances are the fewest out of all the Power 5 conferences.
+Washington lost in the Peach Bowl to Alabama 24-7, and the Pac-12 would not return to the playoffs until 2023.
+The Pac-12's three playoff appearances are the fewest out of all the Power 5 conferences.